andrew/ultimate-awesome/README.md

 - [awesome-deep-learning-materials](https://github.com/hggeorgiev/awesome-deep-learning-materials) - Curated materials from Centroida's Deep Learning team.
 - [awesome-camel-k](https://github.com/ikwattro/awesome-camel-k) - Centralised list of resources about Apache Camel K.
 - [awesome-consistency](https://github.com/jackwaudby/awesome-consistency) - Awesome list of consistency models.
+- [awesome-first-code](https://github.com/jakejarvis/awesome-first-code) - 👶 An awesome list for those who are brave enough to share their first programming projects ever.
+No shame allowed here!.
 - [awesome-codemods](https://github.com/jelmer/awesome-codemods) - Curated list of tools that can fix your code for you.
 - [awesome-home-buying](https://github.com/KhouryFinance/awesome-home-buying) - A list of useful resources for buying your home in a crazy market.
 Written by some people at Khoury Finance.
 - [events](https://github.com/learn-anything/events) - Awesome events.